 - Make sure that your backyard pool is properly cared for while you are on vacation.

-- Fill in tree rot holes and hollow stumps that hold water with sand or concrete.
+- Fill in tree rot holes and hollow stumps that may hold water with sand or concrete.

-- Change the water in birdbaths, plant pots and drip trays at least once each week.
+- Change the water in birdbaths, plant pots, and drip trays at least once each week.

 - Keep your grass cut short and the shrubbery well-trimmed around the house so that adult mosquitoes will not hide there.